 The evening event was held at Cardiff University and involved a celebratory reception and inspiring talks from Cardiff physicists for the prize winners and their guests.
 The winning students received certificates and book tokens and were invited to join the Ogden Alumni Association.

-Dr Chris North, Ogden Science Lecture at the School of Physics and Astronomy, said: “It is a pleasure to see young physicists like these recognised for their outstanding achievement in physics and their enthusiasm for the subject.
+Dr Chris North, Ogden Science Lecturer at the School of Physics and Astronomy, said: “It is a pleasure to see young physicists like these recognised for their outstanding achievement in physics and their enthusiasm for the subject.
 The aim of the Ogden Trust awards is to encourage and support them to become the new physicists of the future.”